Introduction to Electronics I

-Introduction to Electronics I and II are designed for students age 12 and up and require more attention to detail.
+Introduction to Sensors I and II are designed for students age 10 and up and require more attention to detail.
 These classes use discrete components and make connections on a breadboard for an almost infinite combination of circuits.
 Students will learn a wide variety of concepts relating to state-of-the-art electronic circuitry.

-Syllabus for Introduction to Electronics Part I and II
+Syllabus for Introduction to Sensors Part I and II

 To participate in IE 1 & 2 you will need to:

-1. Register for "Introduction to Electronics I or II"
+1. Register for "Introduction to Sensors I or II"

-Your local Radio Shack may have one left in stock, but Radio Shack has discontinued this item.
-You should call before you drive, most stores have sold out.
-(Radio Shack Number is Catalogue # 28-278).
 Be sure you purchase the correct (EXACT) lab equipment, do not accept substitutes!!!!!
 The book in any other kit will not be the same.
 Print this page and take it to Radio Shack with you if you intend to purchase locally.
-Many parents have had Radio Shack sales people to offer the incorrect kit saying it will work.
-A substitute will NOT work.
+The book for this class comes with the kit, but you can DOWNLOAD the book here and take a look

 1. Get a Digital Multimeter that will measure DC current less than 1mA.
 I have a super meter that I can sell for less than $20 including shipping and handling.
 Click on Digital Multimeter above for details.